-NO. SUBJECT NOTICE OF MOTION PROPOSER SECONDER DIVISION DEBATED AND CONCLUDED REMARKS attendance rates; concerned that the negative effects of poor sanitation, such as parasite infestations, particularly among school children lead to anaemia, stunted-growth and other salient problems which in turn lead to low school attendance and impact education standards; recognizing that, according to research, school-based deworming is one of the most cost-effective interventions that provides a huge range of wholistic and social benefits, such as increased school attendance and healthier kids who do better in school, while utilizing already-existing school structures in administering deworming treatment to school pupils; recalling that, previous programmes conducted by the Ministry of Health in partnership with a non-governmental organization called Evidence Action have only been piloted in a few selected counties and that the deworming efforts have been uncoordinated and dependent on external support with no clear policy or budgetary framework; now therefore, this House urges that the National Government, through the Ministry of Health, develops a national policy on deworming school-going children as a crucial part of mainstreaming of healthcare access in the Country.
-47. THAT, this House adopts the Report of the Public Debt & Privatization Committee on its consideration of the 2023 Medium Term Debt Management Strategy, laid on the Table of the House on Thursday, 9th March, 2023.
-09/03/2023 The Hon.
-Abdi Shurie, MP (Chairperson, Public Debt & Privatization Committee) Awaiting Debate
+NO. SUBJECT NOTICE OF MOTION PROPOSER SECONDER DIVISION DEBATED AND CONCLUDED REMARKS including the right to health care services; further aware that the relationship between health and education plays a significant role in school attendance rates; concerned that the negative effects of poor sanitation, such as parasite infestations, particularly among school children lead to anaemia, stunted-growth and other salient problems which in turn lead to low school attendance and impact education standards; recognizing that, according to research, school-based deworming is one of the most cost-effective interventions that provides a huge range of wholistic and social benefits, such as increased school attendance and healthier kids who do better in school, while utilizing already-existing school structures in administering deworming treatment to school pupils; recalling that, previous programmes conducted by the Ministry of Health in partnership with a non-governmental organization called Evidence Action have only been piloted in a few selected counties and that the deworming efforts have been uncoordinated and dependent on external support with no clear policy or budgetary framework; now therefore, this House urges that the National Government, through the Ministry of Health, develops a national policy on deworming school-going children as a crucial part of mainstreaming of healthcare access in the Country.
+(Kiambu Constituency) 47.
+THAT, this House adopts the Report of the Public Debt and Privatization Committee on its consideration of the 2023 Medium Term Debt Management Strategy, laid on the Table of the House on Thursday, 9th March, 2023 and pursuant to the provisions of section 15(4) of the Public Finance Management Act, 2012 and Standing Order 232A(7) and (8) - The Hon.
+Abdi Shurie, MP (Chairperson, Public Debt & Privatization Committee) The Hon.
+Makali Mulu, MP (Vice Chairperson, Public Debt & Privatization Committee) 14/03/2023 15/03/2023 Adopted